strategicdata/pmhc-mds-spec/table/organisation/type.rst

   Note: See Note above re Headspace.

+7 - Community-managed Community Support Organisation
+  The provider organisation is a community-managed (non-government) organisation that primarily delivers disability-related or social support services.

-7 - Aboriginal Health/Medical Service
+8 - Aboriginal Health/Medical Service
   The provider organisation is an Aboriginal or Torres Strait Islander-controlled health service organisation.

-8 - Private Hospital
+9 - State/Territory Health Service Organisation
-  The provider organisation is a private hospital.
-This includes for-profit and not-for-profit hospitals.
+  The provider organisation is a health service entity principally funded by a state or territory government.
+This includes all services delivered through Local Hospital Networks (variously named across jurisdictions).

-9 - Community-managed Community Support Organisation
-  The provider organisation is a community-managed (non-government) organisation that primarily delivers disability-related or social support services.

 10 - Drug and/or Alcohol Service Organisation
   The provider organisation is an organisation that provides specialised drug